DamoM73/space-rescue-tutorials/README.md

 # Space Rescue Tutorials

-Space Rescue tutorials is my Github Pages website to teach students Python.
-It's aimed at secondary students who are just moving beyond basic intro lessons.

-The lessons are based on Pygame.
-It uses the excellent GameFrame framework to help students develop an understanding on how of structure larger project.
+This repository provides a set of tutorials to teach secondary students Python programming through a space-themed game development project using **Pygame**.
+The project is built on the **GameFrame** framework, designed to help students understand how to structure larger programming projects.

+## Features

+- **Space-themed game** development.
+- Covers **Python OOP** and game development concepts.
+- Includes a buildable project under the `_build` folder.

-## Feedback
+## License

-Any feedback is welcome, please just log an issue.
-This is a work-in-progress which will be constantly updated and refined as I take more students through these tutorials.
+This project is licensed under the MIT License.